magynhard/rvm-windows/README.md

-init                       # Initialize RVM by adding it to the PATH environment variable install <version>          # Install a specific ruby version kick <version>             # Only remove given ruby environment from the RVM list without deleting any ruby environment. kit                        # Install a bunch of widely used x64 dependencies automatically to the current ruby environment, which are needed to build native gems like postgresql, mysql2, ... list                       # List all installed ruby versions managed by RVM list verbose               # List all installed ruby versions managed by RVM with additional info list known                 # List all installable ruby versions with latest patch version
+init                       # Initialize RVM by adding it to the PATH environment variable install <version>          # Install a specific ruby version kick <version>             # Only remove given ruby environment from the RVM list without deleting any ruby environment. kit                        # Experimental: Install a bunch of widely used x64 dependencies automatically to the current ruby environment, which are needed to build native gems like postgresql, mysql2, ... list                       # List all installed ruby versions managed by RVM list verbose               # List all installed ruby versions managed by RVM with additional info list known                 # List all installable ruby versions with latest patch version